 Your Lie In April Season 2 Release Date: When will it premiere?

 ‘Your Lie in April’ season 1 premiered on October 10, 2014 and ended its run on March 20, 2015.
 It has a total of 22 episodes with each one being 22 minutes long.
 As discussed earlier, the chances of getting a new season are almost close to nil but we might get a few more bonus episodes in the form of OVAs.
 If you’re still hungover with those waves of emotions, then fan fiction is always an alternative, or maybe just moving on with life would do you some good.
-In the unlikely scenario of the show getting renewed, Your Lie in April season 2 release date could be sometime in 2020 or 2021.
+In the unlikely scenario of the show getting renewed, Your Lie in April season 2 release date could be sometime in 2021.
 If there is any news regarding a new season of the anime, we’ll make sure that you are updated with it as soon as possible

 Your Lie In April English Dub: